gerritjvv/fun-utils/README.md

 To solve this we can use a single master channel to create a channel per file, add it to a map, and then write to the file and notify a response via a temporary channel.
 It happens also that this pattern can be abstracted to work with connections, dbs and any IO, it also provides implicit serialization of transactions where each transaction is denoted by a key and no retry is needed, making this pattern highly desirable in high write workloads.

+To block until the send function has completed set the :wait-response to true when calling the start-channel function.

 Example